tallforasmurf/CoBro/README.md

 The only other controls are in the File menu:

-* New Comic opens a dialog to define a comic by name, URL, and update schedule, adding it to the end of the list.
+* New Comic opens a dialog to define a comic by name and URL, adding it to the end of the list.

 * Refresh (re)loads the source of the comic(s) currently
 selected in the list.

-* Delete deletes the selected comic(s) after getting an ok from the user.
+* Delete deletes the selected comic(s)
+after getting an ok from the user.

-* Export writes the selected comic(s) to a CSV text file, including boilerplate text documenting the file format.
+* Export writes the selected comic(s) to a UTF-8 text file in CSV format, including boilerplate text documenting the file format.

-* Import reads a CSV file in the Export format and adds or replaces the comics in the list.
+* Import reads a UTF-8 file of CSV data in the Export format and adds or replaces the comics in the list.

 * Quit (in Windows, clicking the dismiss button)